Pclanglais/TidySupervise/README.md

 * Model results do not require lengthy interpretation, since categories have been already defined.
 * Applying the model is very quick and scale well with big corpora.

-TidySupervise is still in the alpha stage: supervised classification is currently limited to SVM models.
+TidySupervise is still very much in the alpha stage: supervised classification is currently limited to SVM models.

 You can install the package using